Healing Grief and Loss Through Induced After-Death Communication (IADC)

 Take the Next Step Toward Healing

-Grief may change you, but it doesn’t have to define you.
-If you’re ready to explore a new way of finding peace after loss, IADC offers a focused, short-term approach — just two 90-minute sessions designed to help you process grief more deeply and release lingering emotional pain.
+Grief may change you, but it does not have to define your entire path.
+If you feel ready to explore a new way of finding peace after loss, IADC offers a focused and compassionate approach that helps you process grief more deeply and release emotional pain that feels stuck.